aysegulaksu/block3-adv-web/project-1/tables.md

 | ------------------ | ----- | --- |
 |                    |       |     |

-# PetFood  -Type-ID -01 Table.    ( I did not create seperate size table with id, because that is not possible classify really, grs, changes so often and it is not standard always. instead i see size as part of name.. )
+# PetFood  -Type-ID -01 Table.    ( I did not create seperate size table with id, because that is not possible classify really, grs, changes so often and it is not standard always. instead i see size as part of name..
+I owmed a pet boutique and services, so that is based on my experience.. )

 | ProductID          | Expiration |
 | ------------------ | ---------- |